Pet Home Service Faqs

 What will happen if my pet dies at home?

-You may see reflexive “agonal" breaths(legs and head stretch out, mouth opens and closes) your pet may defecate or urinate you may notice twitching, eyes glaze over, the eyes will not stay closed.
+You may see reflexive “agonal" breaths(legs and head stretch out, mouth opens and closes) your pet may defecate or urinate you may notice twitching, eyes glaze over, and the eyes will not stay closed.

 Can I call anytime?